glandfried/TrueSkillThroughTime/README.md

 ### The History of the ATP

 The following figure presents **the learning curves of some famous players in ATP history**.
+A one-point difference between skills is equivalent to 76% probability of winning.

 ![atp](static/atp.png)

 Those who know the history of tennis will be able to recognize the periods of crisis, stability and success of the players.
 There is a relative coincidence between skill and who is at any given moment at the top of the ATP rankings, it is possible to observe the effects of injuries, and even the effect of emotional slumps such as those that Aggasi and Djockovic had.

 It is interesting to see that the skill of tennis players did not increase so much over the years: on the contrary the players of the 1980s were more skilled than those of the 1990s, and reached a skill similar to what Federer, Nadal and Djokovic had in 2020.